adammaus/basic-containerized-rails-app/README.md

 # Terminal into the server on Docker
 1. Run `docker exec -it ruby_web bash`

-# To set keys and secrets in docker-compose.yml
+# Setting environment keys and secrets in docker-compose.yml
 1. Run `bin/rails db:encryption:init` from within the web container
-2. Update ACTIVE_RECORD_* keys based on the results
+2. Update ACTIVE_RECORD_* keys in docker-compose.yml based on the results